 Why Black and White Headshots?

-Most of us can assume what the skin colour is going to be like in black and white so colour isn’t that important, what is important though is the effect that it has on form and structure of a face—you can see these details much more clearly.
+Most of us can imagine the true skin color from a black and white photo, so the color isn’t that important.
+What is important is the effect that it has on the form and structure of a face—you can see these details much more clearly.

-Black and white depends so much more on form for good photography then colour does so it’s important to include texture into the photo.
-Texture provides a contrast that shines through in black and white and is a great tool to make your photo more interesting.
-In the photo that I produced for my client, I added texture to the background, the hair, beard and shirt, and contrasted that with his soft skin.
+In the photo that I produced for my client, I added texture to the background, the hair, beard, and shirt, and contrasted these with his soft skin.

 Hiding Certain Features

-As with all commissioned photos, there’s going to be a degree of vanity involved that you’ll have to cater for, which in this case, was the subject’s hair.
-He was growing it for a movie role that they had coming up, but didn’t like how it looked, particularly the facial hair.
+As with all commissioned photos, there’s going to be a degree of vanity involved that you’ll have to cater for.
+In this case, the subject’s hair was the issue.
+He was growing it for a movie role that he had coming up but didn’t like how it looked, particularly the facial hair.

-As you can see from below, placing my flash at an angle meant that I was able to produce natural looking shadows on the subject’s face, while still lighting the background in a flattering and interesting way.
+As you can see below, placing my flash at an angle meant that I was able to produce natural looking shadows on the subject’s face, whilst lighting the background in a flattering and interesting way.

-For black and white post production, you can afford to get a little bit more creative as it’s easier to hide your techniques, such as boosting the contrast like I’ve done below.
-I also boosted the green channel when I converted the photo to black and white, but other then that, I’ve not really done anything to the photo.
+For black and white post production, you can afford to be a little more creative as it’s easier to hide your techniques such as boosting the contrast, as I’ve done below.
+I also boosted the green channel after converting the photo to black and white but, other than that, I’ve not really done anything to it.